What the review is

-The Boundary Commission for England is currently undertaking a review of all Parliamentary constituency boundaries.
+The Boundary Commission for England (BCE) is currently undertaking a review of all Parliamentary constituency boundaries in England.

 The number of parliamentary seats in England is increasing from 533 to 543.
 The review will decide how to divide these seats between England's parliamentary constituencies.
 This means that some constituencies will be redrawn or renamed.